 Automobiles are everywhere, making a career as an automotive service technician and mechanic extremely portable.
-Whenever you relocate, you should be able to find employment or possibly even open your own business to help other military spouses service their automobiles during deployments.
+Whenever you relocate, you should be able to find employment or possibly even open your own business to help other military spouses service their automobiles.

-A high school diploma or equivalent is typically the minimum education requirement to start working as an automotive service technician and mechanic, but many employers are starting to require a formal training program from an accredited postsecondary institution, followed by industry certification.
+You will need a high school diploma or equivalent, at a minimum, to start working as an automotive service technician and mechanic.
+Many employers are starting to require a formal training program from an accredited postsecondary institution, followed by industry certification.
 The training programs for specialty certifications can vary in length, time and cost.
 Some of the more common certifications you can expect to obtain during your career are:

 - Advanced Engine Performance Specialist Certification